.avif)

 Forty percent of American women still claim they are subjected to sexual harassment at the workplace.
 Tens of thousands of employees are harassed each year, and although there is rarely an easy solution to the problem, many victims file lawsuits and are well compensated for their humiliating ordeals.

-In 2015, the Department of Fair Employment and Housing received over 4,800 complaints of sexual harassment.
+In a single year, the Department of Fair Employment and Housing received over 4,800 complaints of sexual harassment.
 The majority of such cases—around 67 percent—are ruled in the plaintiff’s favor when taken to litigation.

-Of the women who said they’ve experienced workplace sexual harassment, less than 30 percent reported the incidents to their employers or took legal action.
+Of the women who said they’d experienced workplace sexual harassment, less than 30 percent reported the incidents to their employers or took legal action.

 According to media sources, attorneys across the country and reports from the federal Equal Employment Opportunity Commission (EEOC), workplace harassment complaints cost employers millions of dollars in lawsuit settlement payments and judgments each year.